…by Jonas E. Alexis

 [ Editor’s Note: Dear readers, I strongly recommend viewing the whole video at the end as it is one of the most interesting ones I have seen on the American civil rights topic.

-Not mentioned in the video, to add framing, is that the Dunbar school’s philosophy was similar to Booker T. Washington’s, where he advised that the improvement to living conditions in the black community was to focus on education to insure that all could be gainfully employed to have economic security.
+Not mentioned in the video, to add framing is that the Dunbar school’s philosophy was similar to Booker T. Washington’s, where he advised that the improvement to living conditions in the black community was to focus on education to ensure that all could be gainfully employed to have economic security.

-This would create the conditions for stable family situations where young people were surrounded by positive roll models throughout their community.
-Unfortunately, there was a white blacklash to some of this based purely on envy.
+This would create the conditions for stable family situations where young people were surrounded by positive role models throughout their community.
+Unfortunately, there was a white backlash to some of this based purely on envy.
 The Southern semi or fully ignorant white class is still with us today.

-I was shocked to learn in the video that not only was Dunbar the first public black highschool in the country, it accomplished this when no white public highschool yet existed.
+I was shocked to learn in the video that not only was Dunbar the first public black high school in the country, but it also accomplished this when no white public highschool yet existed.

-Unfortunately when the NAACP with its early backers from a specific ethnic religious groups that began demanding government management for dealing with the problem, the success of the Booker T. Washington movement was targeted.
+Unfortunately when the NAACP with its early backers from a specific ethnic-religious group that began demanding government management for dealing with the problem, the success of the Booker T. Washington movement was targeted.